ericceg/typst-template/conf/preamble.typ

   // optional dark-mode
   set page(fill: rgb("#32313d")) if dark-mode
   set text(fill: rgb("fdfdfd")) if dark-mode
+  set line(stroke: white) if dark-mode // mainly for footnote line to be displayed in the right color when activating dark-mode

   show: equate.with(breakable: true, number-mode: "label")

   show: thmrules.with(qed-symbol: $square$)

   // specify numbering rules for equations set math.equation(